 The Comparative National Elections Project (CNEP) is a partnership among scholars who have conducted election surveys on five continents.
-Founded in the late 1980s, CNEP now includes 65 surveys from 1990 to 2022 in 29 different countries, with a survey in Brazil, a 30th country, to be added.
-When standardized, data from CNEP election surveys in Greece, Germany, Colombia, and Brazil will be added to the surveys included the website.
+Founded in the late 1980s, CNEP now includes 68 surveys from 1990 to 2022 in 30 different countries.
+When data from CNEP election surveys in Greece, Germany, and Colombia have been standardized, they will be added to the surveys included the website.

 The geographical scope and theoretical concerns of the CNEP have substantially evolved over the past three decades.
 New questions reflecting this evolution are combined with essential items from earlier research foci retained in the common core questionnaire and merged dataset, creating time series that for some countries stretch back over more than three decades.
 With roots that can be traced back to the very founding of modern electoral studies (by Paul Lazarsfeld et al.), its original research concerns focused on political intermediation processes (through personal discussion networks, the mass media, voluntary associations, and contacts with political parties) in four established democracies.

 Addition to the project of several “Third Wave” democracies in CNEP II (1993-2003) were accompanied by an expansion beyond the core information-intermediation paradigm to explore in detail key aspects of democratic consolidation processes and attitudes relevant to democratic participation.
 CNEP II further adapted the initial questionnaire to suit the research concerns associated with the study of new democracies by adding items measuring socio-political value orientations and other social cleavages that have commonly served as objects of political conflict and vehicles for electoral mobilization in many political systems.
 These value items cover indigenous campaign issues in a cross-nationally comparable way.